Connect with others who understand.

 How Is Low Potassium Treated?

 If your potassium is low, treatment involves taking potassium.
-If you have mildly low potassium, your doctor may prescribe a potassium supplement you take by mouth.
-If you have severely low potassium, you may need to get potassium infused into your vein in a hospital.
+If you have mildly low potassium levels, your doctor may prescribe a potassium supplement that you take by mouth.
+If you have very low potassium, you may need to get potassium infused into your vein (intravenous potassium) in a hospital.

 You should only take a potassium supplement under the supervision of your doctor.
 Getting too much or too little potassium can be dangerous.